FailAcademy/learning/adp-london/_slides/week-01/02-components-props.md

 # JSX Gotchas

-- There must be exactly one outer-most tag returned with your JSX (so no sibling elements, unless they are wrapped by a parent element)
+- There must be exactly one outer-most tag returned with your JSX (so you can't return sibling elements)
 - If you need to add a `class` to an element, you must use `className`
-- If you need to add a `for` attribute to an element, you must use `htmlFor`
+- If you need to add a `for` attribute, you must use `htmlFor`
+- Self-closing tags must have a `/` before the `>`
+- Event listener names must be camel case (e.g. `onClick`)
 - JSX must be transformed into real JS to be parsed by ES5 JS engines (we'll use Babel for that)

 ---